John Cheever: Posthumous

 In 1987, Cheever's widow, Mary, signed a contract with a small publisher, Academy Chicago Publishers, for the right to publish Cheever's uncollected short stories.
 The contract led to a long legal battle, eventually resulting in Thirteen Uncollected Stories by John Cheever, published in 1994 by Academy Chicago.

 Two of Cheever's children, Susan and Benjamin, became writers.
 Susan's memoir, Home Before Dark (1984), revealed Cheever's sexual relationships with both women and men, which was confirmed by his posthumously published letters and journals.
 This was parodied to comedic effect in a 1992 episode of the TV sitcom Seinfeld, when the character Susan discovers explicit love letters from Cheever to her father.

 After Blake Bailey published his biography of Richard Yates, A Tragic Honesty (2003), Cheever's son Ben suggested Bailey write an authoritative biography of Cheever.
 It was published by Knopf on March 10, 2009, and won that year's National Book Critics Circle Award in Biography and the Francis Parkman Prize, and was a finalist for the Pulitzer and James Tait Black Memorial Prize.

 Also in 2009, Cheever was featured in Soul of a People: Writing America's Story, a 90-minute documentary about the WPA Writers' Project.
 His life during the 1930s is also highlighted in the companion book, Soul of a People: The WPA Writers' Project Uncovers Depression America.

+In 2024, Cheever was portrayed by actor Gary Oldman in the movie Parthenope.